SOLVING COMPLEX TRIGONOMETRIC EQUATIONS

 x2 = 180o30o = 150o

-In summary, the solutions of 2sin2 x 3sin x + 1 = 0on the interval are 30o, 90o, and 150o.
+In summary, the solutions of 2sin2 x 3sin x + 1 = 0 on the interval are 30o, 90o, and 150o.

 Example 2: